syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/selection.md

 ### Change selection programmatically

-Selection of the calendar control can be changed through programmatically by set the `SelectedDate` proeprty. `GoToDate` method used to validate and move the current view to the view which contains the date value passed as argument for `GoToDate` method.
-It return `false`, If te date value is not fall between minimum and maximum range or blackout dates contains the date.
+Selection of the calendar control can be changed through programmatically by set the `SelectedDate` property. `GoToDate` method used to validate and move the current view to the view which contains the date value passed as argument for `GoToDate` method.
+It return `false`, If the date value is not fall between minimum and maximum range or blackout dates contains the date.
 The following code example illustrates the same.

 {% tabs %}